 DROP-OFF FOR MORNING CAR RIDERS (PK-8)

-All car riders who are not eating breakfast are dropped off at the Activities Building stop10.
-Students eating breakfast will be dropped off at the cafeteria gate stop.
+All car riders are dropped off at the Activities Building stop if they arrive between 7:10 – 7:40 a.m.
 No child may arrive before 7:10 a.m. because there is no supervision.
+If a child arrives after 7:40, they must check into the office and are counted as tardy.

-Afternoon Pick-UpAFTERNOON PICK-UP
+Afternoon Pick-Up

-CAR RIDERS are picked up on the activities building stopcside of the school.
-Cars waiting to pick up children may line up by either the right or left curb (depending on grade level) around the school.
+CAR RIDERS are picked up on the cafeteria side of the school.
+Cars waiting to pick up children may line up by either the right or left curb (depending on grade level) and loop around the church grounds.
 Parents are to remain in their cars in the morning and afternoon for the safety of all children.

-will be sent immediatelyare charged the daily rate
+The car pick-up area is supervised until 3:25 p.m. for all students.
+Students are not permitted to remain on the school grounds after school without supervision.
+All students who have not been picked up by 3:25 p.m. will be sent immediately to the Extended Day Program and parents are charged the daily rate.

 The diagram below shows how car rider traffic should flow in the morning and in the afternoon: